Quick links to common tasks

 You need a password in order to access the Amazon Web Services Management Console, including access to billing information.

-For your Amazon Web Services account root user, see Changing the Amazon Web Services account root user password.
+For your Amazon Web Services account root user, see Change the password for the Amazon Web Services account root user in the Amazon Account Management Reference Guide

 For an IAM user, see Managing passwords for IAM users.